yli3/GetData_CourseProject/README.md

 ### Trial data measures
 Measurement data for each trial consists of 561 time and frequency domain variables, which are described in `data/features_info.txt`.

-Each trial record also has additional associated data for triaxial acceleration and triaxial angular velocity.
-These are contained in files located in `data/test/Inertial Signals/` and `data/train/Inertial Signals/` but will not be considered in this assignment.

 The 561 time and frequency domain variables contain of various statistics (such as mean, max, and standard deviation)  for each of the 33 standard measures.
 These measures are reproduced below; an `-XYZ` suffix indicates there are three separate values, one for each of the `X`, `Y`, and `Z` axes.

     tBodyAcc-XYZ